ibeltagy/ibeltagy.github.io/index.md

 ### News

+- [10/2020] Serving as an area chair for the Sentence-level Semantics and Textual Inference track at **ACL 2021**.

+- [10/2020] Serving as an area chair for the Sentence-level Semantics and Textual Inference track at **NAACL 2021**.

 - [9/2020] Serving as a publication co-chair for [NAACL 2021](https://2021.naacl.org/organization).

 - [7/2020] Our paper, [Don't Stop Pretraining](https://arxiv.org/abs/2004.10964), won an [honorary mention at ACL 2020](https://acl2020.org/blog/ACL-2020-best-papers/).